 Iran's international flight numbers plummet in 5M2025

-Passenger flights from Iranian airports fell by around 20 percent in the first five months of the current Iranian year, totaling roughly 121,000 flights compared to 151,000 over the same period last year.
+The number of passenger flights from Iranian airports fell by around 16 percent in the first five months of the current Iranian year, totaling approximately 12,800 flights compared to 15,300 in the same period last year.

 Access to paid information is limited